 1. Call us to save time and stress

-Even if you don’t know what treatment or surgery is required at this stage, you should check what your cover includes before your see the specialist as well as if there are any waiting periods on your cover.
+Even if you don’t know what treatment or surgery is required at this stage, you should check what your cover includes before you see the specialist as well as if there are any waiting periods on your cover.
 Call us first on 13 16 42 with your nib card and Medicare card (if you're an Australian resident).
 It's handy to check if:

-- Your contact details are up to date and match your Medicare details (if you're an Australian resident)
+Your contact details are up to date and match your Medicare details (if you're an Australian resident)

 By making sure your Medicare details and nib details match exactly you’ll save on time and stress when it comes to your hospital admission and claiming.

 2. Use our hospital tools